Berks Opioid Settlement Funds

 Services Eligible for Funding

-The Council on Chemical Abuse is open to requests from interested community organizations and/or members for grants to provide services in accordance with the National Opioid Settlement.
+The Council on Chemical Abuse accepts requests from interested community organizations and/or members for grants to provide services in accordance with the National Opioid Settlement.
 Services must be offered in Berks County and/or provided to Berks County residents.
+The opioid settlement guidelines do not allow for direct reimbursement to individuals affected by the opioid crisis.
 Funding requests must offer or provide services in any of the areas as outlined below:

-• Treatment of Opioid Use Disorder (“OUD”) and co-occurring Substance Use Disorder any co-occurring Mental Health (“SUD/MH”) conditions through evidence-based or evidence informed programs or strategies.
+• Treatment of Opioid Use Disorder (“OUD”) and any co-occurring Substance Use Disorder or co-occurring Mental Health (“SUD/MH”) conditions through evidence-based or evidence informed programs or strategies.

 • Support people in treatment and/or recovery from OUD and any co-occurring SUD or MH conditions through evidence-based or evidence-informed programs or strategies.